 After removing the lens cap, rotate the diopter adjustment control until the AF area brackets are in sharp focus.
-When operating the control with your eye to the viewfinder, be careful not to put your fingers or fingernails in your eye.
+When operating the control with your eye to the viewfinder.

+your eye to the viewfinder, be careful not to put your fingers or fingernails in your eye.